junxit/us-congress-bills-116/bill.md

 - **(c)** *Eligible organizations* To be eligible for a grant under this section, an organization shall submit to the Secretary an application containing such information and assurances as the Secretary, in consultation with the Secretary of Labor, may require.
 - **(d)** *Priority for hubs of services* In making grants under this section, the Secretary shall give priority to an organization that provides multiple forms of services described in subsection (b).
 - **(e)** *Amount of grant* A grant under this section shall be in an amount that does not exceed 50 percent of the amount required by the organization to provide the services described in subsection (b).
-- **(f)** *Deadline* The Secretary shall carry out this section not later than six months after the effective date of this Act.
+- **(f)** *Deadline* The Secretary shall carry out this section not later than 6 months after the effective date of this Act.
-- **(g)** *Termination* The authority to provide a grant under this section shall terminate on the date that is five years after the date on which the Secretary implements the grant program under this section.
+- **(g)** *Termination* The authority to provide a grant under this section shall terminate on the date that is 5 years after the date on which the Secretary implements the grant program under this section.
 - **(h)** *Authorization of appropriations* There is authorized to be appropriated $10,000,000 to carry out this section.

 ## § 6.
 One-year independent assessment of the effectiveness of TAP

-- **(a)** *Independent assessment* Not later than 90 days after the date of the enactment of this Act, the Secretary of Veterans Affairs, in consultation with the covered officials, shall enter into an agreement with an appropriate entity with experience in adult education to carry out a one-year independent assessment of TAP, including—
+- **(a)** *Independent assessment* Not later than 90 days after the date of the enactment of this Act, the Secretary of Veterans Affairs, in consultation with the covered officials, shall enter into an agreement with an appropriate entity with experience in adult education to carry out a 1-year independent assessment of TAP, including—
   - **(1)** the effectiveness of TAP for members of each military department during the entire military life cycle;
   - **(2)** the appropriateness of the TAP career readiness standards;
   - **(3)** a review of information that is provided to the Department of Veterans Affairs under TAP, including mental health data;
   - **(4)** whether TAP effectively addresses the challenges veterans face entering the civilian workforce and in translating experience and skills from military service to the job market;
   - **(5)** whether TAP effectively addresses the challenges faced by the families of veterans making the transition to civilian life;
-  - **(6)** appropriate metrics regarding TAP outcomes for members of the Armed Forces one year after separation, retirement, or discharge from the Armed Forces;
+  - **(6)** appropriate metrics regarding TAP outcomes for members of the Armed Forces 1 year after separation, retirement, or discharge from the Armed Forces;
   - **(7)** what the Secretary, in consultation with the covered officials and veterans service organizations determine to be successful outcomes for TAP;
   - **(8)** whether members of the Armed Forces achieve successful outcomes for TAP, as determined under paragraph (7);
   - **(9)** how the Secretary and the covered officials provide feedback to each other regarding such outcomes;